 Marketing can be a daunting task, especially when you are marketing in an industry with an aging population.
 As a practice owner, not only do you have to worry about giving your patients the best care, but you also have to worry about growing your practice.
 You need marketing strategies that work but with so many to choose from, it's tough to decide where to start.
 That’s why we put together this list of top marketing strategies for audiologists, including hearing aid marketing ideas - all designed to help grow your business!

 Before we begin, it's important to note that a lot of the strategies in this blog are founded on the basics of digital marketing.
-We wrote an entire blog on the 5 Pillars of Online Marketing so if you're new to marketing and want to learn more about the foundational things every business needs to do.
+We wrote an entire blog on the 5 Pillars of Online Marketing so if you're new to marketing and want to learn more about the foundational things every business needs to do, this is for you.

 Whether you're starting a brand new website, or refreshing your current one, it should be something you're proud of.
 In marketing, first impressions are everything and your website is often the first experience a potential patient or client has with you.